 Your performance on the field exercises used to confirm or dispel the officer's suspicion that your impaired.
 Problem with that is officer's suspicion is entirely subjective, it is based solely on his belief and opinion.
 Furthermore, the officer already suspects your impaired before you even begin the exercises.
 They will be a bias observer and will evaluate your performance such a way that will always produce skewed results.

-Voluntary or Involuntary
+Voluntary or Involuntary of Field Sobriety Testing

-Field sobriety exercises are voluntary.
+Field sobriety testing exercises are voluntary.
 Unfortunately most people are unaware of this fact and submit because they think they have no choice.
 In reality, the police supposed to inform you that the tests are voluntary.
 They should request you to submit, or ask whether you agree to perform them.
 In practice, officers merely demand or order you to comply, or begin administering without giving you an opportunity to refuse.

 If your forced into performing the exercises, or not otherwise told they were voluntary, tell your attorney immediately.
 It may not make or break your case, but it is absolutely relevant and may be helpful to your defense.

-Consequences of Refusal
+Consequences of Refusal of Field Sobriety Testing

 Refusal to perform roadsides will not result in a license suspension; however, in some jurisdictions it can and will be used against you in court.